zalando/skipper/docs/reference/filters.md

 * number of allowed requests per time period (int)
 * time period for requests being counted (time.Duration)
-* optional parameter to set the same client by header, in case the provided string contains `,`, it will combine all these headers (string)
+* optional parameter to set the same client by header, in case the provided string contains `,`, it will combine all these headers (string).
+  Header names can be prefixed by symbols '!', indicating that the rate limit applies only if this header exists in the request, and '~', indicating that the rate limit applies only if this header is missing.
+In both cases, it is possible to provide a value for fine-grained control in the form `!HeaderName=Value`.

 ```
 clientRatelimit(3, "1m")
 clientRatelimit(3, "1m", "Authorization")
 clientRatelimit(3, "1m", "X-Foo,Authorization,X-Bar")
+clientRatelimit(3, "1m", "X-Foo,Authorization,!X-Bar=foo")
 ```

 See also the [ratelimit docs](https://godoc.org/github.com/zalando/skipper/ratelimit).